-Mr. Proakis stated this item was at the planning board last night and their written approval will be submitted to the Council for the Regular Meeting on 11/23/2021.
+Mr. Proakis stated this item was at the planning board last night and their written approval will be coming out soon.
 The planning board wants to make sure they can vet this project very carefully regarding open space and the individual buildings.

-Chair Ewen-Campen asked about the pedestrian street on Temple Street pulling back to allow for an entrance to the underground parking structure.
+Chair Ewen-Campen asked about the pedestrian street on Temple Street pulling back to the garage.
 He also voiced concerns about the proposed public park along Sewell Street and why it's not zoned as civic space.
 Mr. Bartman stated it's still an open question on changing the zoning now and changing the structure to put utilities underground.
 The planning board was also concerned about this item.
 Mr. Proakis stated a special permit approval would work for this request.

 Councilor McLaughlin would like to hear from the Ward 4 councilor on this matter.
-He questioned if there are any assurances that the project would actually begin.
-Mr. Proakis stated the most effective way to encourage the private development to get underway is to put the eminent domain on a schedule.
+He questioned if there are any assurances that the project would actually start.
+Mr. Proakis stated the most effective way to handle this is to put the eminent domain on a schedule.
 This would help the developer understands they have a certain amount of time to work on the project, otherwise, there will be eminent domain.